 Progressive Retinal Atrophy

-Progressive retinal atrophy will eventually result in complete blindness.
+Progressive retinal atrophy will eventually result in complete blindness in a cocker spaniel.
 This condition is part of a group of degenerative diseases.
 It affects photoreceptor cells that deteriorate over time.
 Unfortunately, there is no cure yet.
 However, with support, your dog can still live a comfortable life.